gauge-sh/bridge/docs/faq.md

 ### How does it work with deployments?

 When you are ready to deploy, Bridge creates configuration files for Render that specify how to build and run your Django application alongside the same services.
 Bridge also writes a "Deploy to Render" button straight into your README for added convenience!
+You can deploy your application by clicking the 'Deploy to Render' button shown on your project's GitHub page.

 ### What if I don't need all the services that bridge provides?

-- [for evan to fill out]
+Bridge is designed to be modular.
+You can configure only the services you need by creating or editing the `bridge.yaml` file that Bridge creates in your project root.
+By default, `enable_postgres: true` and `enable_worker: true` are set, but you can change these to `false` to prevent bridge from configuring Postgres and Celery respectively.

 ### How can I stop the services that bridge spins up?
 `bridge stop` will stop all running services.